JGCRI/pygcam/docs/source/install.rst

 In Unix-like systems, "symbolic links" (symlinks) are frequently used to provide shortcuts or aliases to files and directories.
-The pygcam scripts use symlinks to create GCAM workspaces without having to lots of large, read-only files.
-Rather, it creates workspaces with writable directories where GCAM will create files at run-time, and it uses symlinks to the read-only files (e.g., the GCAM executable) and folders (e.g., the ``input`` directory holding GCAM's XML input files.
+The pygcam scripts use symlinks to create GCAM workspaces without having to make copies of lots of large, read-only files.
+Rather, it creates workspaces with writable directories where GCAM will create files at run-time, and it uses symlinks to the read-only files (e.g., the GCAM executable) and folders (e.g., the ``input`` directory holding GCAM's XML input files).

 Windows (Vista and onward) also have symlinks, but only administrators can create symlinks **unless specific permission has been granted** to a user.
 To grant this permission, run the